Nexuist/Scratchify/README.md

 1. The Scratch project has three cloud variables: `id`, `command`, and `volume`.
 When a button is pressed, `command` is changed to reflect what button is pressed and `id` is incremented by 1. `volume` can be manipulated directly by the user as it is presented as a UI component.

-2. The script requests the JSON endpoint every second, and compares the new response to the old response to see if the user has changed anything.
+2. The script requests the JSON endpoint every second, and compares the new response to the old response to see if `id` has been incremented.
+If `id` is the same as before, it means the user hasn't pressed a new button, so nothing will be done.

 3. The script will work with spotify-node-applescript to proxy events such as "play", "previous track", etc. to the Spotify app.
 There is also a special easter egg (the "lol" button) which, when pressed, will execute an AppleScript file specified in `cloudwatcher.js`.